mpifr-vlbi/eht2024_difx_templating/README.md

 Fix NOEMA VEX channel definitions: the 4 orphan channels of past expts are already getting re-routed to the correct Mark6s, so can be correlated.
 Updated 345G b2 b3 so far.
 Need to check 230G 260G.

-Check whether APEX 345G e24c09 is better with an loOffset of +0.015 Hz (vs currently none) noted on the wiki.

 # Tracks